-where $m_0$ is the electron rest mass, $\gamma_1$, $\gamma_2$, and $\gamma_3$ are three Luttinger parameters, ${\bf 1}_4$ is the identity matrix of order 4, and the components of $\bf J$, $J_X$, $J_Y$, and $J_Z$, are spin-3/2 matrices.
-Here, the $X$, $Y$, and $Z$ axes are defined respectively by the crystal axes [100], [010], and [001].
-Reconstruction of the associated effective electron-hole Hamiltonian then requires extraction of four parameters, which include the bandgap $E_{\rm g}$, the combined parameter $\mu_{\rm ex}/m_0\equiv (m_0/m_c+\gamma_1)^{-1}$ for the diagonal matrix elements, and the two Luttinger parameters, $\gamma_2$ and $\gamma_3$.
-The combined parameter $\mu_{\rm ex}/m_0$ can be determined by the 1s-exciton binding energy~\cite{willatzen2009kp}, which has been extracted from absorbance spectra of bulk GaAs at 2\,K~\cite{sell1972resolved}.
-The capability of using HSG to extract the parameter ratio $\gamma_3/\gamma_2$ has been demonstrated in the reconstruction of the hole Bloch wavefunctions~\cite{costello2021reconstruction}.
-All the Hamiltonian parameters determine the band energies and have been shown to be encoded in the E-HH and E-LH propagators, which govern the acceleration of the electron-hole pairs under strong THz fields in HSG~\cite{costello2021reconstruction}.
-Although the electron-hole propagators can be determined up to a constant factor by measuring the polarization states of high-order sidebands~\cite{costello2021reconstruction,o2024bloch,costello2023breaking}, inverting the propagators to get the Hamiltonian parameters is challeging, because there are generally infinitely many quantum trajectories associated with an electron-hole propagator even in a parabolic two-band model~\cite{wu2023explicit}.
-Note that, due to excitonic effects, the bandgap of a semiconductor is usually difficult to determine precisely through traditional optical techniques such as linear absorption spectroscopy except at very low temperatures~\cite{sell1972resolved}, and it generally depends on temperature~\cite{varshni1967temperature}.
-Surface-sensitive techniques such as ARPES~\cite{sobota2021angle,zhang2022angle} and scanning tunneling microscopy~\cite{feenstra2001recent} can be used to measure the free electron-hole bandgaps, but the bandgaps near the material surfaces may differ from those in the bulk.
-The capability of extracting the semiconductor bandgaps based on HHG and HSG has not yet been demonstrated.
+where $m_0$ is the electron rest mass, $\gamma_1$, $\gamma_2$, and $\gamma_3$ are three Luttinger parameters, ${\bf 1}_4$ is the identity matrix of order four, and the components of $\bf J$, $J_X$, $J_Y$, and $J_Z$, are spin-3/2 matrices.
+Here, the $X$, $Y$, and $Z$ axes are defined by the crystal axes [100], [010], and [001], respectively.
+Reconstruction of the associated effective electron-hole Hamiltonian requires extraction of four parameters: the bandgap $E_{\rm g}$; the combined parameter $\mu_{\rm ex}/m_0\equiv (m_0/m_c+\gamma_1)^{-1}$, which enters the diagonal matrix elements; and the two Luttinger parameters $\gamma_2$ and $\gamma_3$.
+The parameter $\mu_{\rm ex}/m_0$ can be determined from the 1s-exciton binding energy~\cite{willatzen2009kp}, which has been extracted from absorbance spectra of bulk GaAs at 2\,K~\cite{sell1972resolved}.
+The capability of using HSG to extract the ratio $\gamma_3/\gamma_2$ has been demonstrated through reconstruction of the hole Bloch wavefunctions~\cite{costello2021reconstruction}.
+All of these Hamiltonian parameters determine the band energies and have been shown to be encoded in the E-HH and E-LH propagators, which govern acceleration of the electron-hole pairs under strong THz fields in HSG~\cite{costello2021reconstruction}.
+Although the electron-hole propagators can be determined up to a constant factor by measuring the polarization states of high-order sidebands~\cite{costello2021reconstruction,o2024bloch,costello2023breaking}, inverting the propagators to obtain the Hamiltonian parameters is challeging, because there are generally infinitely many quantum trajectories associated with an electron-hole propagator even in a parabolic two-band model~\cite{wu2023explicit}.
+Because of excitonic effects, the bandgap of a semiconductor is often difficult to determine precisely through traditional optical techniques such as linear absorption spectroscopy, except at very low temperatures~\cite{sell1972resolved}, and it generally varies with temperature~\cite{varshni1967temperature}.
+Surface-sensitive techniques such as ARPES~\cite{sobota2021angle,zhang2022angle} and scanning tunneling microscopy~\cite{feenstra2001recent} can be used to measure free electron-hole bandgaps, but the bandgaps near the material surfaces may differ from those in the bulk.
+To date, extraction of semiconductor bandgaps based on HHG or HSG has not been demonstrated.